jefferyvincent/moviegoers/README.md

 # What is moviegoers?
-A ultimate movie guilde created using the lastest (2019) React.js hooks that uses the api.themoviedb for all ajax calls.
+A movie guide created using The Movie Database (TMDb) API.
+This project uses React's hooks and Functional Components alsong with TypeScript.
 [See it Live! ](https://jefferyvincent.github.io/)

 ## Installation
 To run this project git clone it and run `npm install`.
 Next run `yarn start` or `npm run start`